webplatform/docs/css/properties/animation-iteration-count/index.md

 }}
 }}
 {{Notes_Section
-|Usage=This property accepts non-integer values, although this is not specifically mentioned in the specification; use with caution.
+|Usage=This property accepts non-integer values, such as 1.5 or 2.75.
 If a non-integer value is specified, the animation terminates mid-cycle.
+Negative numbers are not valid.

+This property is often used in conjunction an [[css/properties/animation-direction|animation-direction]] value of '''alternate''', which will cause the animation to play in reverse on alternate cycles.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification